Tannakian categories in positive characteristic: Internal characterisations

 \subsection{Neutrality over algebraically closed fields}

-Deligne announced in \cite{Del02} that over algebraically closed fields (of characteristic zero, although that is not essential) all tannakian categories are neutral.
+Fix an {\em algebraically closed} field $\mk$ of arbitrary characteristic.
+Deligne announced in \cite{Del02} that over $\mk$ all tannakian categories are neutral.
 However, the proof was deemed `too painful' to add.
 In his letter \cite{Del11}, Deligne sketched the argument, and it was written out in more detail by the author in [Appendix A, arXiv:1812.02452v2].
-In this section we present a variation of this argument, perhaps slightly less painful, based on the notion of splitting algebras.
+In this section we present a variation of this argument based on the notion of splitting algebras.